Retirement is a time to enjoy the fruits of your labour, live life to the fullest while relishing the freedom of your golden years.

 Retirement can also be a time when many individuals make costly financial mistakes that can negatively impact their financial security.
 Mistakes are bound to happen somewhere along the path, possibly forcing you to readjust what had originally seemed like a well-thought-out plan.

-However, with careful planning and knowledge of common pitfalls, retirees can avoid such mistakes and ensure that their hard-earned savings last throughout their golden years.
+However, with careful planning and knowledge of common pitfalls, you can avoid such mistakes and ensure that your hard-earned savings last throughout your golden years.

 With the aim of examining the most common financial mistakes that retirees make and how best to avoid them, Starts at 60 sought advice from the experts to ensure those transitioning into retirement can enjoy their retirement, free of money concerns or unexpected expenses.